 - Feeling unappreciated

 Not feeling understood or appreciated can lead to a spectrum of emotions including resentment, frustrations, loss of confidence and lowered self-esteem.
-Of course we all have and will have times when we feel unappreciated, but it is when you feel this on more than the rare occasion and often without true reasoning that you need to talk to someone.
-A person that is in a good place will often look internally for approving comments but a person who is fragile will seek others approval for the things that they do.
-Fundamentally, being appreciated for what we do and who we are help our confidence, but no amount of reassurance will help a person who is not well enough to hear what is being said.
+Of course, we all have and will have times when we feel unappreciated, but when you feel this on more than the rare occasion and often without true reasoning, you need to talk to someone.
+A person that is in a good place will often look internally for approving comments but a person who is fragile will seek others’ approval for the things that they do.
+Fundamentally, being appreciated for what we do and who we are helping our confidence, but no amount of reassurance will help a person who is not well enough to hear what is being said.
 Depression is a serious illness and must be treated as such.
-Seeking support is vital in stopping the negativity from running out lives.
+Seeking support is vital in stopping the negativity from running out of lives.